millJosh/it3038c-scripts/project3/README.md

 And that is everything, I thank you for your time!

 ## References:
+I used my second project and a ton of websites including google

 https://nodejs.org/api/os.html

 I used this entire site a lot as I was going through my project, not just this paged I linked